defund12/defund12.org/TEAMS.md

 ## Join the conversation

-If you'd like to help out, please join our Discord [here](https://discord.gg/YMxndzd) and say hello.
-We'd love your help!
+If you'd like to help out, please [join our Discord](https://discord.gg/YMxndzd) server.
+We’d love your help!

 We have created channels in the Discord channel that correspond to each team.
-These will be used for team specific communication and organization.
+These will be used for team-specific communication and organization.
 Whichever team you'd like to join, please join the Discord appropriate channel and say hello.